German tank problem: Example

 Estimated population size (N).
 The number of observations in the sample is k.
 The largest sample serial number is m.
 Frequentist analysis is shown with dotted lines.
-Bayesian analysis has solid yellow lines with mean and shading to show range from minimum possible value to mean plus 1 standard deviation).
+Bayesian analysis has solid lines with mean and shading to show range from minimum possible value to mean plus 1 standard deviation).
 The example shows if four tanks are observed and the highest serial number is "60", frequentist analysis predicts 74, whereas Bayesian analysis predicts a mean of 88.5 and standard deviation of 138.72 − 88.5 = 50.22, and a minimum of 60 tanks.

 In the SVG file, hover over a graph to highlight it.

 Assuming tanks are assigned sequential serial numbers starting with 1, suppose that four tanks are captured and that they have the serial numbers: 19, 40, 42 and 60.

 A frequentist approach (using the minimum-variance unbiased estimator) predicts the total number of tanks produced will be: